tvschaitanya/colorsense/README.md

-# ColorSense 🎨
+# 🎨 ColorSense

-**ColorSense** is an AI-powered web application that transforms text descriptions of colors into visual representations with accurate hex codes and descriptions.
+**ColorSense** is an AI-powered web application that transforms text descriptions of colors into visual representations with accurate hex codes and detailed descriptions.

-#Deploy on Vercel
+## 🚀 Deploy on Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/tvschaitanya/colorsense)

-## Screenshots
+## 📸 Screenshots

 ![ColorSense Demo](/screenshots/Main-Interface.jpeg)